jellydn/grout/docs/USER_GUIDE.md

 3. **Artwork is downloaded** – If "Download Art" is enabled in Settings, Grout downloads box art for each game to your artwork directory after the ROMs finish.

-4. **Zipped files are extracted automatically** – If "Unzip Downloads" is enabled in Settings, Grout extracts any zipped ROMs and deletes the zip file.
+4. **Zipped files are extracted automatically** – If "Zipped Downloads" is set to "Uncompress" in Settings, Grout extracts any zipped ROMs and deletes the zip file.

 If a download fails, Grout will show you which games had problems.
 Successfully downloaded games stay on your device,